With parenchymal bleeding. Parenchymal bleeding. Video: emergency care for severe bleeding

 • clinic (palpitations and low blood pressure).

-In the hospital for the diagnosis of abdominal trauma, an ultrasound of the abdominal cavity is performed
+In the hospital, an ultrasound of the abdominal cavity is performed to diagnose abdominal trauma.

-First aid for suspected internal bleeding is to deliver the patient to the surgical hospital as quickly as possible.
-Methods for stopping bleeding, such as a tourniquet, a pressure bandage, do not work here.
-Only a surgeon in the operating room can provide real help and effectively stop bleeding.
+First aid for suspected internal bleeding is to transport the patient to a surgical hospital as quickly as possible.
+Methods to stop bleeding such as a tourniquet or a pressure bandage do not work here.
+Only a surgeon in an operating room can provide real help and effectively stop the bleeding.

 Before the ambulance arrives:

-• put the victim horizontally with raised legs;
+• lay the victim horizontally with his legs raised;

-• put cold on the area of alleged bleeding.
+• apply ice to the area of suspected bleeding.

-An ambulance will transport the patient to the hospital, and will also introduce special hemostatic drugs (etamzilate, vicasol, aminocaproic acid).
+The ambulance will transport the patient to the hospital and will also administer special hemostatic drugs (etamsylate, vikasol, aminocaproic acid).

-Bleeding will not stop with these measures, but blood loss may be slightly reduced.
-Ambulance doctors will also begin infusing saline into a vein to maintain falling blood pressure.
+These measures will not stop bleeding, but blood loss may decrease slightly.
+The paramedics will also begin the infusion. saline solution into a vein to maintain falling blood pressure.

 Body position when pressure drops